Mining industry of Madagascar

-The mining industry of Madagascar is on a small scale, centred mainly around remote locations with large mineral deposits.
+The mining industry of Madagascar is mostly on a small scale, centred mainly around remote locations with large mineral deposits.
 Mining potential is noted in industrial and metallic minerals, energy, precious and semi-precious stones, as well as ornamental stone.
 The mining sector was neglected by the government for decades prior to the mid-2000s.
 In 2013, the mining industry, a main source of foreign investment, was struggling due to "low metals prices and distrustful companies", attributed to a 2009 coup.

 History

-Mining was a prevalent part of Madagascar’s cultural history dating back to the 15th century before it became a reality in the beginning of the 19th century.
+Mining was a part of Madagascar's cultural lore dating back to the 15th century before it became a reality at the beginning of the 19th century.
 Speculations of valuable metal and mineral deposits in Madagascar came with the arrival of the Imerina people, also known as the Antimerina, Merina, or Hova people, in the 15th century when they established their small kingdom in central Madagascar.

-These speculations of valuable metal and mineral deposits are rooted in a traditional Malagasy story titled Tantaran’ny Andriana (which translate as The History of the Nobles).
-Tantaran’ny Andriana is a story told in the oral tradition that shares the history of the kings of Imerina.
-In addition to sharing the history of the Imerina kings, Tantaran’ny Andriana suggests that there are prevalent silver deposits across the island.
+These speculations of valuable metal and mineral deposits are rooted in a traditional Malagasy story titled Tantaran'ny Andriana (which translates as The History of the Nobles).
+Tantaran'ny Andriana is a story told in the oral tradition that shares the history of the kings of Imerina.
+In addition to sharing the history of the Imerina kings, Tantaran'ny Andriana suggests that there are prevalent silver deposits across the island.

-As people around the world, especially Europeans, began to hear Tantaran’ny Andriana and therefore, the associated speculations of valuable mineral and metal deposits, explorers began to search for “Malagasy Eldorado,” which roughly translates to “Madagascar, the country of fabulous riches.”
-The main group of explorers searching for “Malagasy Eldorado” and the precious deposits were Europeans.
-The first known explorer to search for Madagascar’s deposits was Tristan da Cunha, a Portuguese explorer, yet he was followed by many other European explorers.
+As people around the world, especially Europeans, began to hear Tantaran'ny Andriana and therefore, the associated speculations of valuable mineral and metal deposits, explorers began to search for "Malagasy Eldorado," which roughly translates to "Madagascar, the country of fabulous riches."
+The main group of explorers searching for "Malagasy Eldorado" and the precious deposits were Europeans.
+The first known explorer to search for Madagascar's deposits was Tristão da Cunha, a Portuguese explorer, yet he was followed by many other European explorers.
 Upon arrival, explorers did not find the extent of valuable deposits that they were expecting – they found that the gold, silver, and other metals and minerals were typically imported to Madagascar and then turned into jewelry.

-Although European explorers did not find the deposits they were expecting, it is believed that the Malagasy people during this period did have knowledge of and worked alluvial deposits, which is “the mining of stream bed deposits,” for “volamena” (gold).
+Although European explorers did not find the deposits they were expecting, it is believed that the Malagasy people during this period did have knowledge of and worked alluvial deposits, which is "the mining of stream bed deposits," for "volamena" (gold).
 These alluvial deposits were a secret guarded by the Sakalava and then Merina monarchs – with hopes to avoid international exploitation – until the 1820s when word got out about the deposits.